awkwardmonkey/MEMEverse-dashboard/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Docker
-This creates a docker image called `meme-verse-dashboard` that can be used with docker-compose at `memeland-domain-server-docker`.
+This creates a docker image called `memeverse-dashboard` that can be used with docker-compose at `memeland-domain-server-docker`.
 This image also can be used for development purposes.

 ### docker Build
 In order to build, go to the `docker` dir and execute the build script.